hanbinChen97/rwth-doc-sse/sle.md

 Details MontiCore’s specific grammar language, highlighting how it facilitates parser generation by defining tokens, nonterminals, and their grammatical rules.

-3. Designing a Modeling Language
+# 3. Designing a Modeling Language
 • This section discusses the foundational steps in designing a modeling language, with a focus on domain-specific languages (DSLs).
 3.1.
 Language Design on an Example
 • Illustrates the process of designing a language using the example of modeling finite automata, starting from clarifying needs to defining syntax and deriving parsers.

-4. Abstract Syntax Tree
+# 4. AST，Abstract Syntax Tree
 TOP (Template Override Pattern) which are crucial data structures in software language engineering, utilized for representing the structure of parsed code.
 4.1.
 Literals